Electronic Resources and Research Databases

 Hoopla is a new service that offers downloading and streaming of movies, TV shows, audiobooks, and music.
 You can use Hoopla on your personal computer or laptop, or download the app to your smart phone or tablet.
 There are Hoopla apps for Android and iOS, available in the Google Play or Apple stores.
 Use your Meridian library card and PIN to authenticate, and then create your account by using your email address and a password you choose.
 Access 10,000 audiobooks, top 700 music albums (10,000 more coming), 2,500 movies and 500 television shows.

-Idaho Statesman Historical Archive allows you to access the Idaho Statesman newspaper from 1864 to 1922.
+Idaho Statesman Historical Archive allows you to access the Idaho Statesman newspaper from 1864 to 1922, and from 1999 to the present.
 Search and read articles, advertisements, obituaries, and more.
 Use your Meridian Library Card number to access.

 Learning Express Library (funded by LiLI) is a resource to help you learn new computer skills, study for standardized tests like the ACT or SAT, assist in earning your GED, prepare for Real Estate licensing, and more.